Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

 where $c(Z)$ denotes the superhedging price \eqref{SHP} of $Z$. \end{proposition}

 \begin{proof} The first equality of equation \eqref{CEFF} follows from

 For the second equality, we note that $\Xibar$ is bounded in probability (by the definition of boundedness in probability and Markov's inequality) besides being closed and convex.
-As $\E[ \xi Z]$ is linear and continuous in $\xi$ and $Z$, we can apply the generalization of \v{Z}itkovic's $\lnpofp$-minimax theorem (see \cite[Theorem 4.9]{Z10}) established by Bank and Kauppila, \cite[Theorem B.3]{BK17}) to conclude that
+As $\E[ \xi Z]$ is linear and upper semicontinuous in $\xi$ by Assumption \ref{ass:usc}, we can apply the generalization of \v{Z}itkovic's $\lnpofp$-minimax theorem established in Theorem B.3 of \cite{BK17} (expanding on Theorem 4.9 in \cite{Z10}), to conclude that

 Finally, the last inequality in the chain of \eqref{CEFF} follows just from the larger domain of the infimum.
 The statement \eqref{CEFF2} follows immediately from \eqref{CEFF} using Proposition~\ref{cxorder} on the characterization of $\convc(F)$. \end{proof}